 MOSEK supports GZIP and Zstandard compression.
 Problem files with extension .gz (for GZIP) and .zst (for Zstandard) are assumed to be compressed when read, and are automatically compressed when written.
-For example, a file called will be considered as a Zstandard compressed MPS file.
+For example, a file called problem.mps.zst will be considered as a Zstandard compressed MPS file.